jspinak/brobot/docs/docs/01-getting-started/states.md

 ### When to Use Each Approach

 **Use the traditional approach (with explicit State object) when:**
-- You're not using the @State annotation
 - Working with legacy code that predates @State
 - You need explicit control over state construction
-- You need to reference the State object directly (rare)

 **Use the modern approach (components only) when:**
-- You're using the @State annotation (recommended)
 - You want cleaner, less boilerplate code
 - You only need access to the components (most common case)
 - Building new projects with Brobot 1.1.0+